Joget DX 8 Stable Released

-Make sure that you have first completed the previous tutorial - Designing a Userview
+Make sure that you have first completed the previous tutorial - Designing a UI

-- There are 3 main areas in the Process Builder.
-On the top (red), the Navigator panel contains a list of processes together with the action buttons on the right.
-On the left (blue), this is where the element palette is placed by default.
+This is the Process Builder.
+There are 3 main areas in the Process Builder.
+On the top, the Navigator panel contains Design the process and List View .
+On the left, is where the element palette is placed by default.
 One can move it around to suit one's style.
-The main panel in the middle is the Graph area (green) that contains the actual process diagram.
+The main panel in the middle is the Graph area that contains the actual process diagram.

-- Click on the edit icon under the process name in the Navigator.
-This brings up the properties dialog where you can edit the process details.
+Click on the edit icon beside the process name in the Navigator.
+This opens up the properties dialog on the right where you can edit the process details.

-- Ensure that the process has a proper Start and End.
-Click on Deploy to deploy the process to the server.
+Ensure that the process has a proper Start and End.
+Click on Save at the top right to deploy the process to the server.

 Mapping Participants to Users

 Click on any Participant to open Configure Mapping, choose type user then choose the users from Users.

 In the Process Mapper, click on an Activity to open up the Mapping to Forms.